 Subsys is a fentanyl sublingual spray medication.
-It is prescribed in doses of 100 mcg to 1600 mcg with as many as 120 unit doses per container, according to the company website.
+According to the company website, it is prescribed in doses of 100 mcg to 1600 mcg with as many as 120 unit doses per container.
 A container of 800 mcg Subsys with 30 units can cost over $6,700, according to Drugs.com.

 Criminal Tactics Used by Kapoor’s Pharmaceutical Company

 NPR reported that Insys sought out doctors who allegedly already had a track record of prescribing opioids liberally.
 The company reportedly bribed the doctors to prescribe Subsys under the guise of paying the doctors to participate in the company’s “speakers program.”
 The company paid doctors whether they attended the program or not as long as they wrote many prescriptions for Subsys.
 At the pharmaceutical executive’s trial, prosecutors alleged that these doctors prescribed the medication to patients who did not need it.